 Introduction and overview of the psychological aspects of sport.
 Knowledge and skills required to develop performance enhancement programs for athletes, performers, and athletic teams are discussed.
-(Same as PED 264) SPM 310 Sport Governance (3) Presents the various agencies that govern sport at the high school, collegiate, professional, and amateur levels.
+SPM 310 Sport Governance (3) Presents the various agencies that govern sport at the high school, collegiate, professional, and amateur levels.
 Instruction in how government agencies influence the roles of governing bodies.
 Emphasis will be upon the control imposed upon members by the governing bodies, the power each agency has assumed and how the power is derived, sanctions that can be levied against a member, and the route of appeal.

 SPM 350 Facilities Management (3) Studies procedures in the planning and management of athletic, physical education, and recreational facilities.
 Emphasizes the planning process for indoor and outdoor facilities, including recreation parks and open spaces, planning for the handicapped, and trends in facility design.
 Prerequisite: SPM 240.
-(Same as PED 350)